The demo video packet includes an in-depth

 Precision fabrication and quality control ensure that parts fit.

-There are no hidden costs.
+There are no hidden costs, and no upgrades to buy.
 For one flat

 price you get a complete, state-of-the-art system that has everything

 you need for optimum performance.
 You simply provide the required

 computer and plasma cutter.
 Financing options are available;

 The PlasmaCAM cutting system includes the